Should you use Anchor or Transistor for your podcast? Anchor is trying to make podcasting more accessible to hobbyists. That's awesome.

 Transistor gives you control over your podcast's website.

-- You can host your website on Transistor, with our built-in CMS.
-This is what Ashley Baxter and the folks at Quest Quest (a D&D podcast) have done.
+You can host your website on Transistor, with our built-in CMS.
+This is what Alexis Ohanian did for his Business Dad podcast (above).

-One of the hardest parts about starting a new show is you need to manually submit it to Apple Podcasts, Google Play, and other podcast directories.
-This can take quite a bit of time, especially if you need to sign up for a new Apple ID, or Google Play account.
+One of the hardest parts about starting a new show is you need to manually submit it to Apple Podcasts.
+This typically means signing up for a new Apple ID, and waiting 5-8 days for Apple to review your submission.

-They submit your show to iTunes/Apple Podcasts through their own account too, which means you don’t “own” your show’s listing in the biggest podcast directory in the world.
+Anchor submits your show to iTunes/Apple Podcasts through their own account, which means you don’t “own” your show’s listing in the biggest podcast directory in the world.
 You also won’t be able to access your Apple Podcast stats because of this.

 In the podcasting world, your Apple Podcasts account is your key to many of the other directories.
 Overcast, Pocket Casts, Breaker, Castro, Listen Notes, and others all scrape the iTunes director.
 It's kind of like the master copy.